atn362/orm_ecommerce/README.md

 # Description

 This project uses a MySQL database to sort numerous products by the product, category and tag and through specific Ids.
+We then use the Insomnia application to test the apis on my local computer.
+Testing to insure that all categories, products and tags can be tested through both their specific it broad model or by its id.

 # Videos